-Our goal needs to be more than energy independence, if we are truly a great nation then we should set the bar higher – we must create abundant clean energy for the world.
+Our goal needs to be much more than energy independence, if we are truly a great nation then we should set the bar higher – we must create abundant clean energy for the world.

 All of the clean technologies are capable of generating electricity at a reasonable cost point which would surely come down if they were put into large-scale use, and all of them are feasible.
 With the exception of Solar power satellites, they have all been used for large scale electric generation.
-Also if you don’t think solar power satellites are feasible I will point you to the saga of Spirit and Opportunity, both live on past all expectations of gloom.

 The future of the world is bright, but not if we follow charlatans and fear-monger lobbies on the left and right who are really just after partisan gain and dark money from narrow interests.
-We don’t need carbon credits, we need nuclear power.
+We don’t need carbon credits, we need nuclear & solar power.

 I read the news today oh boy…..
 The Government of Haiti fell to food riots.

 The World Bank devoted almost their entire session this meeting [April 2008] to the food price crisis.
 “The food price crisis” is shorthand for the poor of the world starving once more, it’s code for babies dying with grotesquely enlarged but empty bellies.